geek-kb/k8s_security/docs/attack_vectors/compromised_sidecars.md

 ---
-sidebar_position: 16
+sidebar_position: 14
 title: "Compromised Sidecars"
 description: "How attackers exploit insecure or malicious sidecar containers to intercept data, escalate privileges, and persist within Kubernetes clusters."
 ---

 # Compromised Sidecars

-**Sidecar containers** in Kubernetes extend the functionality of primary application containers by handling logging, monitoring, security, or proxy services.
-If **misconfigured, compromised, or maliciously injected**, attackers can use sidecars to **steal sensitive data, intercept requests, escalate privileges, and persist within the cluster**.
+Sidecar containers in Kubernetes extend the functionality of application containers by handling logging, monitoring, proxies, or other supporting services.
+However, if sidecars are **misconfigured, maliciously injected, or overly privileged**, they can be exploited to intercept sensitive data, gain elevated access, or maintain long-term persistence in the cluster.

 ---

-## Exploitation Steps: Abusing Sidecars for Malicious Activity
+## Exploitation Steps

-An attacker exploits **insecure or compromised sidecar containers** to manipulate traffic, extract sensitive data, or maintain persistence.

-### Step 1: Deploy a Malicious Sidecar
+### 1. Deploy a Malicious Sidecar

-If an attacker gains control over a workload’s **PodSpec**, they inject a **malicious sidecar** to intercept application data.
+If an attacker gains control over a Pod specification (e.g., through CI/CD poisoning or RBAC misconfig), they can inject a malicious sidecar:

 ```yaml
 apiVersion: v1